istio/istio/docs/concepts/writing-config.md

 </tbody>
 </table>

-*Note that we never name the outer-most message (the `MetricsParams`), but we do need the outer set of braces marking our JSON as an object.*
+*Note that we never name the outer-most message (the `MetricsParams`), but we do need the outer set of braces marking our JSON as an object.
+Also note that we shift from snake_case to lowerCamelCase; both are accepted but lowerCamelCase is idiomatic.*

 ### Proto `enum` fields uses the name of the value: